nodejs/node/doc/api/errors.md

 <a id="ERR_AMBIGUOUS_ARGUMENT"></a>
 ### ERR_AMBIGUOUS_ARGUMENT

-An function argument is being used in a way that suggests that the function signature may be misunderstood.
+A function argument is being used in a way that suggests that the function signature may be misunderstood.
 This is thrown by the `assert` module when the `message` parameter in `assert.throws(block, message)` matches the error message thrown by `block` because that usage suggests that the user believes `message`